ASSERT-KTH/deptrim/README.md

 ## What is DepTrim?

-DepTrim is a Maven plugin that automatically specializes the dependencies of a Maven project through software debloating.
+DepTrim is a Maven plugin that automatically specializes the dependencies of a project.
-It removes all the unused classes from the dependencies of a Maven project, and thus reduces the size of the final artifact.
-The objective is hardening the [software supply chain](https://www.cesarsotovalero.net/blog/the-software-supply-chain.html) of third-party dependencies of a project by creating dependencies that only contain the types necessary to build the project.
+The objective is hardening the [software supply chain](https://www.cesarsotovalero.net/blog/the-software-supply-chain.html) of third-party dependencies of a project by using dependencies that only contain the classes and interfaces that are actually necessary to build the project.
-This is good for security, as it reduces the attack surface of the project, and for performance, as it reduces the size of the final artifact.
+Relying on specialized variants dependencies is good for security, as it reduces the attack surface of the project, and for performance, as it reduces the size of the final artifact.

 After running DepTrim, a directory named `libs-specialized` is created in the root of the project, which contains the specialized variants of all the dependencies necessary to build the project (i.e., direct and transitive dependencies).
 DepTrim can also create specialized pom, named `pom-specialized.xml`, which points to the specialized versions of the dependencies in the local Maven repository.